parroit/parroit.github.com/_posts/2014-06-13-hello-world-blog-version.md

 * some explanation of what I'll write in this blog
 * some presentation about myself

-So, start with the first point, about JB:
+So, start with the first point...

+## About JB:

 I start following [the quick-start](http://jekyllbootstrap.com/usage/jekyll-quick-start.html) step by step.
 It was really easy to get started, the tutorial promise 3 minutes to be up and running, but it's been